-In my work, I strive to harmoniously balance bold organic weatherworn surface embellishments within delicate minimalist designs.
+In my work, I often strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.

 My rough-yet-refined style reflects the beauty created by natural phenomena of the earth such as meteorological, geological, chemical, and biological processes.
 I try to reflect the beautiful effects created in nature by things such as weather, erosion, tidal flow, decay, rusting, and pressure in a simplified form.

 I feel connected to this aesthetic because it visually represents a metaphorical beauty that is the act of withstanding harsh elements by virtue of perseverance, resilience, and integrity.
-The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances is inspiring.
+The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.

 This philosophy provides me comfort as I adapt to uncontrollable forces within my own life.
-I am continually learning, growing, and trying to find meaning and purpose to my life as I continually learn how to cope with chronic health issues due to endometriosis, chronic migraines, and an inner ear condition.
+I am continually learning, growing, and trying to find meaning and purpose to my life as I learn how to cope with chronic health issues due to endometriosis, chronic migraines, and a rare inner ear condition called Superior Semicircular Canal Dehiscence Syndrome.

 Allegory: A series of stone settings, inspired during a personal pursuit of healing and wellness during recovery following surgery, created using the lost-wax casting technique.
 Each setting is hand-carved in wax to uniquely embrace each handpicked stone and then casted in sterling silver